Cadherin/cadherin/README.md

 ## Hi there!
 I'm Frances 👋

 Thanks for stopping by Github.
-You have entered my sandbox zone.
+You have entered my coding sandbox.

 ### 👩🏻‍🔬 Who am I